JimDesu/basis-lang/spec.md

 ### 5.5 Buffer-Backed Subsumption

 Fixed-size buffer-backed types compose under a **uniform parent-chain subsumption** relation that operates across domains, records, unions, and the fixed-size primitive buffer forms together.
-A value of any fixed-size buffer-backed type subsumes upward through its parent chain &mdash; every ancestor along the chain accepts it implicitly &mdash; terminating at the relevant `[N]` primitive. **An `Inches` is implicitly an `Int32`; an `Int32` is implicitly a `[4]`.** A `Point` (record over an `[8]`-byte representation) is implicitly an `[8]`.
+A value of any fixed-size buffer-backed type subsumes upward through its parent chain &mdash; every ancestor along the chain accepts it implicitly &mdash; terminating at the relevant `[n]` primitive. **An `Inches` is implicitly an `Int32`; an `Int32` is implicitly a `[4]`.** A `Point` (record over an `[8]`-byte representation) is implicitly an `[8]`.
 The chain extends through every named refinement on the way; nothing is special about the named-domain step versus the record-to-primitive step.

 The runtime-length forms `[]` and `[]T` are **leaves in the subsumption lattice**.
 They participate in the buffer-backed category but have no implicit parents and no implicit children: implicit subsumption never crosses the boundary between fixed-size types (which encode length in the type) and runtime-length types (which encode length in the value).
 Movement between a fixed-size type and a runtime-length type is an explicit operation &mdash; a constructor that wraps the fixed-size bytes with a length tag, or that reads bytes from the runtime-length value into a fixed-size slot under a runtime length check.